rina-andria/PowerBI-BrushChart/README.md

 1. Open `src\PowerBIClients.VS2015.sln` in Visual Studio then open src\Clients\PowerBIVisualsPlayground\, right click on index.html file and select 'Set As Start Page'.

-1. Right click on the project root folder then select 'Property Pages'.
+2. Right click on the project root folder then select 'Property Pages'.
 In the window opened select 'Build' and then in 'Before running startup page' select 'No Build'.

+3. Ensure under task explorer, the bindings for the default gulp task is set to before build.

-1. Run.
+4. Run.

 ### Copyrights